 : : From the archives:

-: : : Sorry about the N-word but that's what it says.
+: : : Sorry about the [word removed in order to comply with Google's Publisher Policy] but that's what it says.
 Some of the abbreviations: Rec. dist. - recorded distribution.
 1st. cit. -- 1st citation.
 ODEP - Oxford Dictionary of English Proverbs.
 CODP - The Concise Oxford Dictionary of Proverbs.

 : : Neither source has a meaning so I'll give it a go.
 Don't take a drastic step to solve a small problem.
 Don't kill a fly with a sledgehammer.
 If your son has a messy room but is otherwise a good kid, don't harp and carp on the subject until he totally breaks off communications.